forax/virtual-bean/README.md

 `unregisterInterceptor(annotation, interceptor)`.

-The beauty of all of this is that the separation of concern between the virtual bean, and the advice actually does not hinder performance, but actually helps
+The beauty of all of this is that the separation of concern between the virtual bean, and the advice does not hinder performance, but actually helps
 - the implementation is fully lazy, if a method of the virtual bean is never called the runtime cost is zero
 - all the advices are resolved once per call (apart in case of unregistering)